 Full drive encryption means that the entire drive will be encrypted, regardless of whether data is stored on it or not.
 This is useful for drives that have been repurposed and may contain data remnants from their previous use.

 BitLocker integrates with Active Directory Domain Services (AD DS) to provide centralized key management.
 By default, no recovery information is backed up to Active Directory.
-Administrators can configure Group Policy settings to enable backup of BitLocker or TPM recovery information.
-Before configuring these settings verify that access permissions have been granted to perform the backup.
+Administrators can configure the following Group Policy setting to enable backup of BitLocker recovery information: